 Almost immediately, Ábal reached for his rifle, and held it ready to fire.
 I could see fear and terror on his face, a look that anticipated not an animal but a monster.
 I was baffled at first, but as the sun began to fall behind the mountain, I realized what had frightened him.
 I was not prepared for the horror that would follow.

 In the dimming light, I saw them approach–three large lionesses, well beyond the limits of what I had seen before.
-Their fur was matted and dirty, and their pale eyes covered in cataracts were turned back toward their jowls.
-Their tongues–seemingly bifurcated almost among their entire lengths–dangled from the corners of their mouths, and their bellies bulged down and out from behind their sunken chests.
-Their eyes were pale, covered in cataracts, and from the corners of their mouth, their deeply bifurcated tongues dangled limply.
+Their fur was matted and dirty, and their cloudy eyes were turned back toward their jowls.
+Their tongues were split straight back from the tip along almost their entire lengths, and they dangled lifelessly from the corners of their mouths–mouths that themselves had been torn into ragged and dry Cheshire cat grins.

 It was those guts that held my gaze.
-For several long moments I pondered why their stomachs protrude so far and so broadly, given that their ribs could be seen beneath their skin.
-Yet after the nearest lioness turned flank to me, the reason became clear.
-Each lioness’ gut held several writhing figures that clawed and pushed at their sides, their very man-like forms screaming at me to flee.
+For several long moments I pondered why their stomachs bulged so unevenly from their sunken chests, but after the nearest lioness turned flank to me, the reason became clear.
+Each lioness’ gut held several writhing figures, their exaggerated features misshapen and folded in improbably ways, but nonetheless human-like as they clawed and twisted at the walls of their fleshy prison.
+It was this very sight that instilled in me the urgent desire to flee, but I stood transfixed in terror and–perhaps–a bit of morbid fascination.

 Then one of them lay down on its side.
 Emerging from the growing shadows next to her were four cubs, each seemingly starving and covered in filth.
-There appeared to be an inherent wrongness to their faces, something uncanny and rather human-like, a trait neither subtle enough to elude notice at a distance nor overt enough to render it monstrous.
+They began to suckle, their mouths and throats quivering with each swallow as if they were made of jelly.
+There was inherent wrongness to their faces, something uncannily human, a trait neither subtle enough to elude notice at a distance nor overt enough to draw attention from the rest of their forms.

 What we saw was dreadful beyond words.
 As the lioness screamed, one of the figures inside the male began to thrash violently before apparently being broken down into something less defined.
-As the figure began to fade into the contours of his belly, another within the female began to grow still, until its gripping hand seemed to only casually tremor against her side and its featureless face held firmly in place.
-As the male broke away, I fell to my knees in disgust and vomited into the dirt.
+As it faded into the contours of his belly, another within the female began to grow still, until its gripping hand seemed to only casually tremor against her side and its featureless face held itself firmly in place.
+At this, the male broke away, and I fell to my knees and vomited in the dirt.

 It was at that point I heard the crack of Ábal’s rifle.
 I looked up, staring at the putrid black blood oozing from the chest of the male lion.
 The creature fell to one knee, his chest hitting the dry earth with a heavy thud.
 But as Ábal racked the lever on his gun, I saw the lion rise unfazed from the shot, and as the lionesses turned their gazes toward us, I grabbed Ábal and bolted for the crevice.